worldoptimizer/HypeReactiveContent/README.md

 | `enableReactiveObject(obj, callback, _key)` | Makes an object reactive and fires a callback on set operations.
 Returns the object as a proxy.                                               |
 | `disableReactiveObject(obj)`    | Makes an object non-reactive.
 Returns the object as a non-reactive object.                                                                     |
 | `debounceByRequestFrame(fn)`    | Debounces a function by requestAnimationFrame.
 Returns the debounced function.

+---

+<sup>(1) When using Hype Reactive Content, changes made to child elements with data-content or data-visibility attributes will propagate upwards in the DOM, triggering any custom behavior or action specified in the corresponding data-content-changed-behavior, data-visibility-changed-behavior, data-content-changed-action, or data-visibility-changed-action attributes.
+This means that if a child element's content or visibility changes, any parent elements with these custom attributes will be updated accordingly.</sup>